alfredjose17/springboot-microservice-app/README.md

 * 🔒 Harden security and integrate Auth Server fully across services.
 * 📊 Extend observability dashboards with business‑level metrics (orders created, failed payments, etc.).
 * 🏗 Parent Maven project (`pom.xml`) for multi-module management.

-## 📄 License

-Specify your project’s license here (e.g., MIT, Apache‑2.0) and add a LICENSE file to the root of the repository.